Our graduates, our philisophy

 Nursing students can expect a total of 7 weeks of annual leave during each year of the course.
 Please note that this differs from the wider university community due to the HCPC course requirements for theory and practice hours.

 Exact dates will be confirmed at the start of the programme on your flowchart (timetable).
 Students must be aware that they are not allowed to take holiday outside of the allocated periods.

 Please do not book any travels prior to seeing your timetable.

-Most placements will be within NHS Forth Valley, NHS Fife and NHS Tayside.
-Please be aware of the geographic area for each NHS Health area.
+Most placements will be within NHS Forth Valley.
+Please be aware of the geographic area.

 You will need to familiarise yourself with travel options prior to commencing your placements.
 Travel arrangements will differ from placement to placement.